Right-bank campaign (1674): Campaign

-At the beginning of 1674, Prince Romodanovski and the Hetman Samoylovich crossed to the right bank of the Dniepr.
-Doroshenko, having no forces, quickly lost Cherkassy, Kanev and other towns.
+At the beginning of 1674, Prince Romodanovski and the Hetman Samoylovich crossed to the right bank of the Dnieper.
+Doroshenko, having no forces, quickly lost Cherkasy, Kaniv and other towns.
 Soon after, Doroshenko's capital, Chyhyryn, was put under siege.
 But with the help of the Ottomans and the fact that Chyhyryn was well fortified Romodanovsky and Samoilovich decided to lift the siege and withdraw across the Dnieper.
-In the summer, Russian troops took further action and on June 19, 1674, in the battle on the Tashlyk River near Smiala, they defeated the Cossack-Tatar troops led by Andrei Doroshenko (Pyotr's brother).
+In the summer, Russian troops took further action and on June 19, 1674, in the battle on the Tashlyk River near Smila, they defeated the Cossack-Tatar troops led by Andrei Doroshenko (Petro's brother).
 The wounded Andrei fled to Chyhyryn.
 Right-bank Ukraine once again fell under Muscovite rule.

 Aftermath

 With the end of the military campaign,Samoylovich returned, deputies of ten right-bank regiments came to the council in Pereyaslav and recognized Samoylovich as the hetman of the right-bank Ukraine.